neltanner/industrial-architecture-montreal/pages/bibliography.md

 Province of Quebec Association of Architects. _Register/ Association of Architects of the Province of Quebec 1890-1940._ Montreal: Province of Quebec Association of Architects.

-Recollets: Les quartiers du centre-ville du Montréal/Montreal’s Downtown Neighbourhoods Montreal: Sauvons Montreal/Save Montreal, 1977.
+*Recollets: Les quartiers du centre-ville du Montréal/Montreal's Downtown Neighbourhoods*.
+Montreal: Sauvons Montréal/Save Montreal, 1977.

 Remillard, Francois, and Brian Merrett. _Montreal Architecture: A Guide to Styles and Buildings._ Montreal: Meridian Press, 1990.